 Ground & Pole Solar Mounts

 While there are roof solar mounts that will track the sunlight and swivel to keep the panels oriented properly, these solar panel mounts are quite expensive and difficult to install.
 In contrast, pole mounted or ground mounted units can be of the swiveling variety without being overly expensive or difficult to install.

 If you plan on having a solar tracker included as part of your solar power system, it’s a good idea to consider ground or, better yet, pole-mounted mounts for your system.
 They can give you the tracking that you need to get more power out of your system throughout the day.

 Solar mounts aren’t just used to keep solar panels in place during windy conditions.
 They’re designed to maximize the efficiency of the panels by keeping them oriented in just the right way to catch that direct beam of sunlight full on.
 This means allowing the tilt of the panels to change throughout the year, and also allowing the angle of the panel to change throughout the day.

-Some of the best mounts can greatly maximize a solar panel array’s efficiency, and they can also increase power production so much more than simply adding a few panels will—so choose wisely!
+Some of the best solar panel mounts can greatly maximize a solar panel array’s efficiency, and they can also increase power production so much more than simply adding a few panels will—so choose wisely!